 Miranda July is a filmmaker, artist, and writer.
 Her videos, performances, and web-based projects have been presented at sites such as the Museum of Modern Art, the Guggenheim Museum and in two Whitney Biennials.
 July wrote, directed and starred in Me and You and Everyone We Know (2005), which won a special jury prize at the Sundance Film Festival and four prizes at the Cannes Film Festival, including the Caméra d'or.
 Me and You and Everyone We Know has been released as a BluRay/DVD by the Criterion Collection.
 In 2011 she wrote, directed and starred in The Future.
 She also co-starred in Josephine Decker’s Madeline’s Madeline.
 In 2019 July directed the Sleater-Kinney video for ‘Hurry On Home.’
-July's new feature film is Kajillionaire, produced by Plan B and Annapurna.
-The film stars Evan Rachel Wood, Richard Jenkins, Debra Winger and Gina Rodriguez.
+July's new feature film, Kajillionaire, is produced by Plan B and Annapurna and stars Evan Rachel Wood, Richard Jenkins, Debra Winger and Gina Rodriguez.
 The film will be theatrically released by Focus Features September 25th, 2020; and released worldwide by Universal throughout the fall.

 Try refreshing the page or contact us if the problem persists.